Medical Malpractice Insurance Companies Show Enormous Profits

 - After overestimating losses, insurers have since reported that losses over the last five years have been approximately 13.5 percent lower than initially reported.

 - By overestimating losses, companies have underestimated profits.
 Insurers averaged about 5.1 percent higher profits last year and 12.4 percent higher profits two years ago; these levels of profits will likely rise as upward revisions are made.

 - Medical negligence laws were passed under false pretenses.
 Overblown reported losses were used by the insurance industry to justify new measures restricting the rights of those injured by medical negligence.

 "Insurance companies are gouging doctors on their premiums to mislead lawmakers.
 And today, injured patients are often left with no avenue to pursue justice, while health care costs continue to skyrocketing," said American Association for Justice President Anthony Tarricone, managing partner at Kreindler & Kreindler LLP.

 "As Congress looks to overhaul our nation's health care system, it's clear that limiting the legal rights of patients won't lower health care costs or cover the uninsured," continued Tarricone.
 "The focus should be on eliminating medical errors that injure or kill tens of thousands of Americans every year.
 Insurance companies clearly don't need another handout."

-As part of its ongoing series on the topic, AAJ earlier released Medical Negligence: A Primer for the Nation's Health Care Debate and the Truth About "Defensive Medicine." these reports, as well as the Insurance Hoax: How Doctors and Patients Pay for the Huge Earnings of Medical Malpractice Insurers, can be located here.
+As part of its ongoing series on the topic, AAJ earlier released Medical Negligence: A Primer for the Nation's Health Care Debate and the Truth About "Defensive Medicine." these reports, as well as the Insurance Hoax: How Doctors and Patients Pay for the Huge Earnings of Medical Malpractice Insurers.